AlfredoDeNigris/Personal-Project/README.md

 ## Description

 This is a budget planning tool for a construction company.
-When a client provides a budget, the system lists all housing options that can be built within that budget.
-The tool considers factors such as labor costs, material prices, and construction time.
+When a client provides a budget, the system lists all housing options that can be built within that budget, as well as any additional features the client might want to add.

 ## Technical requirements